 About me

-I'm a lecturer and researcher based jointly in the Department of Informatics and School of Psychology at the University of Sussex, UK.
+I'm Senior Lecturer and researcher based jointly in the Department of Informatics and School of Psychology at the University of Sussex, UK.
 My research focuses on human perception, particularly perception and experience of time.

 I was part of the six-partner EU project Timestorm, which aimed to equip artificial systems with human-like temporal cognition.